-Members of Town Council Town of Herndon, Virginia
+To the Honorable Members of Town Council Town of Culpeper, Virginia

-In planning and performing our audit of the financial statements of the Town of Herndon, Virginia as of and for the year ended June 30, 2016, in accordance with auditing standards generally accepted in the United States of America, we considered its internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in circumstances for the purpose of expressing our opinion on the financial statements and to comply with any other applicable standards, such as Government Auditing Standards, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the entity's internal control.
+In planning and performing our audit of the financial statements of the governmental activities, the business-type activities, the discretely presented component unit, each major fund and the remaining fund information of the Town of Culpeper, Virginia (the "Town") as of and for the year ended June 30, 2016, in accordance with auditing standards g enerally accepted in the Uni ted States of America, we considered its internal control over financial reporting (internal control) as a basis for designing our auditing procedures that are appropriate in the c ircumstances for the p urpose of expressing our opinion on the fin ancial statements and to comply with other applicable standards, such as Government Auditing Standards and the regulations set forth by the Uniform Guidance, but not for the purpose of expressing an opinion on the effectiveness of the Town's internal control.

 Our consideration of internal control was for the limited purpose described in the first paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
-In addition, because of inherent limitations in internal control, including the possibility of management override of controls, misstatements due to error or fraud may occur and not be detected by such controls.
+In addition, because of inhe rent limitations in internal control, inc luding the possibility of management override of controls, misstatements due to error or fraud may occur and not be detected by such controls.
+As dis cussed below, we identified certain deficiencies in internal control over financial reporting that we consider to be material weaknesses.

-A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the nor mal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies in internal control, such that there is a reasonable possibility that a material misstatement of the Town's financial st atements will not be prevented, or detected and corrected, on a timely basis.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough t o merit attention by those charged with governance.

 If material weaknesses or significant deficiencies were identified during our procedures, they are appropriately designated as such in this report.
-Additional information on material weaknesses or significant deficiencies and compliance and other matters is included in the Independent Auditor's Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards which should be read in conjunction with this report.
+Additional information on material weaknesses or significant deficiencies and compliance and other matters is included in the Independent Auditor's Report on Internal Control over Financial Repor ting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards which should be read in conjunction with this report.

 Additionally, during our audit, we may have become aware of certain other matters that provide opportunities for improving your financial reporting system and/or operating efficiency.
-Such comments and suggestions regarding these matters, if any, are also included in the attached report, but are not designated as a material weakness or significant deficiency.
-Since our audit is not designed to include a detail review of all systems and procedures, these comments should not be considered as being all-inclusive of areas where improvements might be achieved.
+Such comments and suggestions regarding these matters are also included in the attached report, but are not designated as a material weakness or significant deficiency.
+Since our audit is not designed to include a detailed review of all systems and procedures, these comments should not be considered as being all-inclusive of areas where improvements might be achieved.
 We also have included information on accounting and other matters that we believe is important enough to merit consideration by management and those charged with governance.
 It is our hope that our suggestions will be taken in the constructive light in which they are offered.